-Jeremy M. Weinstein is a Professor of Political Science, Senior Fellow at the Freeman Spogli Institute for International Studies, and Sakurako and William Fisher Family Director of the Stanford Global Studies Division.
-He is also a non-resident fellow at the Center for Global Development in Washington, D.C.
+Jeremy Weinstein is Professor of Political Science, Fisher Family Director of Stanford Global Studies, and Senior Fellow at the Freeman Spogli Institute for International Studies and the Stanford Institute for Economic Policy Research at Stanford University.
+He also is faculty co-director of the Immigration Policy Lab and the Data for Development Initiative.
+In addition, he is a non-resident fellow at the Center for Global Development in Washington, D.C.

-His research focuses on civil wars and political violence; ethnic politics and the political economy of development; and democracy, accountability, and political change.
+His research focuses on civil wars and political violence; ethnic politics; the political economy of development; democracy and accountability; and migration.
 He is the author of Inside Rebellion: The Politics of Insurgent Violence (Cambridge University Press), which received the William Riker Prize for the best book on political economy.
 He is also the co-author of Coethnicity: Diversity and the Dilemmas of Collective Action (Russell Sage Foundation), which received the Gregory Luebbert Award for the best book in comparative politics.
-He has published articles in the American Political Science Review, American Journal of Political Science, Annual Review of Political Science, Journal of Conflict Resolution, Foreign Affairs, Foreign Policy, Journal of Democracy, World Policy Journal, and the SAIS Review.
+He has published articles in the American Political Science Review, American Journal of Political Science, Annual Review of Political Science, Journal of Conflict Resolution, Foreign Affairs, Foreign Policy, Journal of Democracy, Proceedings of the National Academy of Sciences, Science, World Policy Journal, and the SAIS Review.

 Weinstein received the International Studies Association’s Karl Deutsch Award in 2013.
 The award is given to a scholar younger than 40 or within 10 years of earning a Ph.D. who has made the most significant contribution to the study of international relations.
 He also received the Dean’s Award for Distinguished Teaching at Stanford in 2007.